-Holy Cross Retreat Center received stained glass for its new Chapel just in time for its 60th Anniversary celebrations (HCRC history).
-The focus of worship in the Chapel is the wooden Altar Cross.
-Reservation and Blessed Mother Chapels flank the Altar and contain the 12 windows, door and transom where the stained glass resides.Read more
+The stained glass for Holy Cross Retreat Center’s new Chapel appeared just in time for its 60th Anniversary celebrations.
+The focus of worship in the Chapel is a huge hand-hewn Altar Cross.
+The Reservation and Blessed Mother Chapels flanking the Altar contain the 12 windows, door and transom where the stained glass resides.Read more

 Architect: Bob Brotherton, AIA, Tucson, AZ

 Liturgical Design Consultant: Ken Griesemer, Griesemer & Associates, Albuquerque